What is Fashion Revue?

 Categories for State Fashion Revue:

-Entry categories for 2017 State Fashion Revue will be Traditional, Consumer Science Purchased, Upcycled, Knit Challenge and Stripe/Print/Plaid Challenge.
+Entry categories for 2018 State Fashion Revue will be Traditional, Consumer Science Purchased, Upcycled, See It, Sew It Challenge and Retro/Vintage Challenge.

 Traditional: The focus is to showcase the member's sewing skills and ability to coordinate an outfit.
 Must be sewn as part of the member's Clothing & Textiles project.